Inspiring students to examine mass incarceration in the U.S.

 Computing, ethics and society

-Stephen Tarzia and Sarah Van Wart, both in the McCormick School of Engineering, will develop an ethics course for computer science undergraduates that will consider the social and ethical implications of various technologies, including algorithms and facial recognition.
+Sepehr Vakil and Sarah Van Wart will develop an ethics course for computer science undergraduates that will consider the social and ethical implications of various technologies, including algorithms and facial recognition.

 During the course, students will use real-world datasets to examine various social values within algorithms, computational techniques and design decisions, and will consider the responsibility of software engineers to act in the interest of all those affected by their products.

-Tarzia has worked on technologies such as indoor location tracking of smartphones, encrypted ephemeral messaging and retail consumer behavior.
-He recently developed GunMemorial.org, a crowd-sourced publication that profiles U.S. gun violence victims.
+Vakil, assistant professor of learning sciences at the School of Education and Social Policy, has a background in electrical engineering and has long been interested in how technology and equity intersect.
+He argues for more conversation in schools about the broader purposes and values in STEM education.
 Van Wart has experience working as a software developer and designer, with a focus on collaborative urban and regional planning systems research.
 Her research explores approaches to broadening participation in computing that involve creative production and working with real-world data sets.

 Recipients of the award will each get $12,500.
 The courses are expected to become available in the next academic year.